 The Sustainability Project, a 501(c)3 nonprofit educational organization promotes a love of nature, environmental stewardship, caring communities and ways of living that deepen our understanding of the interconnected web of life.
-Our guiding principles embrace diversity, inclusion and compassion as fundamental to the long-term well-being of our planet and its inhabitants.
+Our guiding principles embrace indigenous wisdom, diversity, inclusion, compassion and creative expression as fundamental to the long-term well-being of our planet and its inhabitants.

 The Emerson Brook Forest has been my home since the spring of 1981.
 My son Ariel was two months old when we first settled here in June of that year.
 Our first home was a 10×10 foot canvas tent.
 I was constantly awed by the presence of a new human and felt guided by his simple needs.

 With little more than a north star vision of a life in the woods, we gathered the materials and the help we needed to build and move into our house by the end of November.
 The winter was challenging.